it-innovation/sam/doc/access.rst

     grantsRole(<log.txt>, "writer", "bob").

-.. function:: grantsRole(?Target, ?Role, ?CallerIdentity)
+.. function:: grantsRole(Ref target, String role, String callerIdentity)

    The object `Target` grants `Role` to any caller which :func:`hasIdentity` `CallerIdentity`.

-.. function:: PermittedRole(?Method, ?Role)
+.. function:: PermittedRole(String method, String role)

    This method will allow access (:func:`accessAllowed`) to callers with the given role.